yongzx/bigscience-workshop.github.io/en/pages/kickoff-event.md

     11. Asynchronous **written questions**: during the full day of Apr 28th
         8. Posted, upvoted on dory.app
         9. Selected and answered in new threads on the forum => possible source for discussions later in the working groups

-## Joining the event

-The event is open to

-- the general public to read and listen to the talks
-- the workshop participants to
-- You can reply for the event here: [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdF68oPkylNhwrnyrdctdcs0831OULetgfYtr-aVxBg053zqA/viewform)